dorellang/hunter/README.md

 [![Build Status](https://travis-ci.org/dorellang/hunter.svg?branch=master)](https://travis-ci.org/dorellang/hunter)

-(WARNING: This is a Work-In-Progress, so stuff may not work as expected...)

 Hunter (standing for **H**unter **U**seful and **N**ice **T**ool for **E**CMA**S**cript **R**eengineering) is a platform in development that helps programmers to understand JavaScript applications via interactive visualizations.

 Hunter runs on top of [Pharo](http://pharo.org), the live programming environment.